vancleve/BIO580-DWVR/README.md

 5. Conclusion: describe briefly what was learned from the analysis and visualization and propose a few next steps.

+The presentation will constitute **25%** of the course grade and the written document **15%** of the course grade for a total of **40%** of the course grade for the data visualization project.

-## Tips for making sure I can run your R code.
+## Tips for making sure everyone, including me, can run your R code.

 - For every assignment, create a separate folder for each assignment and put the `.qmd` file and all the other necessary files (data files,